duckietown/docs-brown/book/doc-sky/60-ukf-project/10-background.md

     g(\mathbf{x}_{t}) = \mathbf{\widehat{z}}_{t} = \left [\frac{d}{\cos \theta}  \right ]
 \]

-Speaking of non-linear functions, a key requirement of the Kalman Filter algorithm is that $f$ and $g$ need to be linear functions.
+A key requirement of the Kalman Filter algorithm is that $f$ and $g$ need to be linear functions.
 This is necessary in order for the various Gaussians to multiply such that $bel(\mathbf{x}_{t})$ is still a Gaussian.
+Under the assumption of linearity, the Kalman Filter is provably optimal.

-For systems which have non-linearities, consider using the Extended Kalman Filter(EKF) algorithm instead.
+However, most systems which have non-linearities.
+For example, the drone's update function involves nonlinear trigonometric functions like sin and cosine.
+Many people use the Extended Kalman Filter(EKF) algorithm instead.
 The EKF handles non-linear functions by basically doing a first-order Taylor expansion (to create a linear approximation) on $f$ and $g$, then passing them to the Kalman Filter algorithm.
+To perform this approximation, the Jacobian matrix of $f$ and $g$ must be computed (e.g., the deriviative with respect to every input variable.)
+This Jacobian matrix must be derived and then implemented in code, an non-trivial effort.

-Finally, another alternative is the Unscented Kalman Filter(UKF) algorithm, which is a sampling-based variant of the Kalman Filter.
+Fortunately, another alternative is the Unscented Kalman Filter(UKF) algorithm, which is a sampling-based variant of the Kalman Filter.
 Like the EKF, the UKF can handle non-linear $f$ and $g$.
+The UKF is not only simpler to implement than the EKF, it also performs better, although it is not provably optimal.

 ## Background before UKF